dls-cipher/bts-workers/worker-website.md

 - New CloudFlare Premium DNS Service
 - New website with clean and corporate look available at http://demo.bitshares.org
-- Responsive/Mobile ready
+- Responsive/Mobile ready (few css improvements/cleanups to be done)
 - 14 New pages with Content aligned by current/ongoing Core team publications/updates and new Whitepaper by BitShares Blockchain Foundation
-- BTS Price ticker from CMC
+- BTS Price ticker from CoinMarketCap
 - Blocktivity.info table fully integrated through api (using php 'include' to avoid err printing on site) - Courtesy/Collaboration of Estefan
-- Legal check on status of having DEX/Blockchain in Slovenia
+- Acquired list of legal requirements for having DEX being hosted/operated in Slovenia (see ref. document #worker-website-dex-legal)
 - Legal check of content for bitshares.org
-- Content SEO optimizations (targeted keywords, titles, metas)
+- Content SEO optimizations (targeted keywords, titles, metas, descriptions, headings, sitemap, etc.)
 - Hosting SEO preparations/optimization - bitshares.org ONLY
 - New BitShares GitHub repository for bitshares.org (where the future development will be available and current staging and production website)
 - Email server with SPF record and SSL (Shared) protection - currently hosted with apasia.tech
 - Separation of header and footer with php in order to get content updates less complicated
-- Load Balancer main node (shared root between collaborators) with 3 nodes behind (Entire setup by APT - Asia, EU, USA) - "Zavod Premik" would be holding root to the USA, Bitshares Blockchain Foundation would be offered with EU, and Abit/Sigve would be offered to hold keys to Asia (Truly decentralized).
+- Load Balancer main node (shared root between collaborators) with 3 nodes behind (Entire setup by APT - Asia, EU, USA) - "Zavod Premik" would be holding root to the USA, Bitshares Blockchain Foundation would be offered with EU, and Abit/Ryan C. Fox would be offered to hold keys to Asia (Truly decentralized).
-- DNS login restrictions between Fabian Schuh, Sigve Kvalsvik and Milos Preocanin.
+- DNS login restrictions are split to email and 2FA access, w
-- New 'Website Terms of Agreement' and 'Content Restrictions'
+- New 'Website Terms of Agreement' and 'Content Restrictions' (Telegram groups removal from Contacts due to branding/reputation issues and number of the groups until proper worker for support is built, removal of the terms DEX from keyword and indexing,

 # **Worker Intent**